ambikad04/CNNObjectRecognitionSystem/README.md

-# Real-Time Object Detection System
+# Real-Time Object Detection System with CNN

 This project implements a real-time object detection system using PyTorch and CNNs.
 The system performs object detection, segmentation, and recognition in real-time using a webcam feed.